faraway1nspace/BayesCMR_workshop/README.md

 - Hierarchical Bayes and random-effects
 - hyperpriors and shrinkage

-PART 9: Multistrata Close Robust Design
+PART 8: Multistrata Close Robust Design
 ---------------------------------------

-This simply showcases an actual JAGS script from a current study using the MSCRD to model a population of Humpback dolphins in Australia.
+This section showcases an actual JAGS working script from a current study using the MSCRD to model a population of Humpback dolphins in Australia.
 The key-point is that, although seemingly complex, this model has basically the same structure as all the previous models (transmission and emission matrices, etc.).
 See the R file `R_example_mscrd_cagn.R`.

 INSTALLATION